 Gut Health

-Since dysbiosis and leaky gut are critical factors in the development of the autoimmunity that occurs in myasthenia gravis, assessing gut health can help provide targeted interventions to help regain balance.
-A Comprehensive Stool Test measures amounts of healthy and unbalanced gut bacteria (dysbiosis), inflammatory markers, leaky gut, parasites, and yeast to assess the state of the gut and guide treatment aimed at restoring balance.
+Since dysbiosis and leaky gut are considered factors in the development of the autoimmunity that occurs in myasthenia gravis, assessing gut health can help provide targeted interventions to help regain balance.
+A Comprehensive Stool Test measures amounts of healthy and unbalanced gut bacteria (dysbiosis), inflammatory markers, leaky gut, parasites, and yeast to assess the state of the gut and guide approaches aimed at restoring balance.

 For example, the ratio of certain types of bacteria (Firmicutes/Bacteroidetes) in patients with myasthenia gravis is significantly lower than in unaffected populations.

-Food sensitivities can contribute to increased intestinal permeability, inflammation, and autoimmunity.
+Food sensitivities can contribute to increased intestinal permeability, inflammation, and immune responses.
 Foods to which an individual is sensitive can be identified with ELISA testing.

 Inflammation